jbboltz123/Boston_housing_project/README.md

 - [NumPy](http://www.numpy.org/)
 - [scikit-learn](http://scikit-learn.org/stable/)

 In addition, you will need to be able to run an iPython Notebook to complete this project.
+A helpful platform that contains iPython is
+Anaconda which contains a number of popular python data science packages as well.

 ## Run